ros-navigation/navigation2/nav2_route/README.md

 - How can BT trigger BT node again if its still feedback-pending? preemption!
 Make sure works
 - service for closed edge // topic for costmaps come in during request?
+- How to stop / pause robot in the server and/or the behavior tree?
+Clearance stuff